 - Allows users to reply with "Rerun" from their device to run the test again.

 When the test passes, nothing else happens.
 When the test fails, the integration notifies a recipient (an individual or a group) defined in xMatters.
-Recipients can respond with "Acknowledge", which causes xMatters to stop notifying other users but keeps the event alive, or "Rerun", which causes the integration to trigger another test run in Runscope, ending the current event in xMatters.
+Recipients can respond with "Acknowledge", which causes xMatters to stop notifying other users but keeps the alert alive, or "Rerun", which causes the integration to trigger another test run in Runscope, ending the current alert in xMatters.

-If a Runscope test fails while there is a related active event in xMatters, a new event is not created.
-If a Runscope test has run and passed, the integration terminates all active events related to the test.
+If a Runscope test fails while there is a related active alert in xMatters, a new alert is not created.
+If a Runscope test has run and passed, the integration terminates all active alerts related to the test.